seanriceaz/seanriceaz.github.io/_posts/2017-03-15-dungeons-dragons-and-design-workshops.markdown

 ## Setting the stage

-> Insert quote about why dungeons are important... from the DM guide

 I've found in my workshop facilitation experience that getting participants to engage is difficult, but crucial.
 The very first things I say when kicking it off pull participants out of their day-to-day.

 ### Welcome to the Studio